 Yes, in many ways it’s really silly to section off units of time by kings and queens – we didn’t do it for the earlier lists, so why start now?
-Well, because with the Tudors it sort of works, where as with earlier monarchs it was untidy.
+Well, because for the Tudors it sort of works, where as with earlier monarchs it kinda doesn’t.
 And the interlude drama of the period is produced by wealthy (mostly) men of the court or wannabes to it, so the interests of the monarch does matter.
 That’s our argument and we’ll desert it at a moments notice.

 Additionally, to balance this list, remember that at the same time as the plays below are occurring, all over the land Biblical drama is playing to considerably greater numbers of participants and to far wider audiences.
 Many of these plays are, in a sense, quite unimportant – or would be, if it weren’t for printing.
 Most of these plays survive because they were printed.
 The hinterland of drama has started to expand beyond the memory of performance.
 Go back to Late Medieval Page.

 Fulgens and Lucrece by Henry Medwall – Medwall produced two surviving plays, of which this is the most famous.
 It is rather glorious.

 Nature by Henry Medwall – the second of his two known plays, a morality play that is rather well put together.
 Exploring session available.

 Ashmole Fragment – super short bit of what’s probably a mystery drama of some sort.
 Difficult to tell.

 The World and the Child or Mundus et Infans – printed in 1522, but probably existed long before in some form, though it’s impossible to date properly, so we’ve put it here.
 It’s a morality tale that could be performed with a scratch cast of two at your most frugal (though we wouldn’t go for less than three ourselves).
 Multiple Exploring sessions available via this playlist – including a detailed Second Look performance on YouTube.